 If your child squints a lot, they may have a refractive error, which impairs their ability to concentrate on objects clearly.
 Your toddler might be able to sharpen focus and increase object clarity by squinting.

-If your child routinely complains of headaches or eye pain, It can signify eyestrain.
-That's is because their eyes have to work extra hard to focus on the blurry objects in front of them.
+If your child routinely complains of headaches or eye pain, it can signify eyestrain.
+That's because their eyes have to work extra hard to focus on the blurry objects in front of them.

 Children rub their eyes regularly because they strain them so much while trying to see.
 They may also suffer from dry eyes or allergic conjunctivitis to vision problems.
 Eye drops can help but check with the doctor to ensure a healthy solution.